Nicolò Tron (diplomat): Return to homeland

-Once returned in Venice during the summer of 1717, Nicolò Tron brought with him technicians and machines to spread the technical and scientific that he had seen in England.
-The activity that involve him the most was the creation of woolen mill in Schio, but he was active also in the reorganization of him land holdings in Anguillara e other.
+Once returned in Venice during the summer of 1717, Nicolò Tron brought with him technicians and machines to spread the technical and scientific advances that he had seen in England.
+The activity that involved him the most was the creation of a woollen mill in Schio, but he was active also in the reorganization of his land holdings in Anguillara.

-In England had had way to see the first hydraulic steam pumps achieved by Thomas Savery since 1698 and perfected by Thomas Newcomen and Denis Papin, machines for sale since 1712.
-The technology was still rudimentary and few efficient, but Tron understood their importance and he had made English technicians come in Italy to recreate that machine in his rural hold in Anguillara Veneta, in order to reclaim marshy areas.
-The company didn't have the hoped success, also for the death of an Englishman and the defection of another one.
-But this didn't prevent to Tron to create identical machines in the hills around Schio, in areas call Tretto, to use them on the drainage of water in the mines of kaolin and carbon.
+England had seen the first hydraulic steam pumps achieved by Thomas Savery since 1698, and perfected by Thomas Newcomen and Denis Papin, who had put machines on sale since 1712.
+The technology was still rudimentary and inefficient, but Tron understood their importance and he had invited English technicians to come in Italy to recreate their machines in his rural retreat in Anguillara Veneta, in order to reclaim marshy areas.
+The company didn't have the hoped-for success, due to the death of one Englishman and the defection of another one.
+But this didn't prevent Tron creating identical machines in the hills around Schio, in areas call Tretto, to use them for the drainage of water in the mines of kaolin and carbon.

-This technology probably was too much immature to show economically valid results, so it remained an experiment without sequel confined in the two cited locations.
-However, it was the first time that these machines were processed outside of English borders.
+This technology was probably too immature to show economically valid results, so it remained an experiment without sequel, confined in the two cited locations.
+However, it was the first time that these machines were demonstrated outside of English borders.

-Around these mines, and probably around steam machines installed, worked also James Stirling, called "the Venetian", a Scottish mathematician well known in England, escaped from England because of jacobite persecutions.
+Around these mines, and probably around the steam machines installed there, worked also James Stirling, called "the Venetian", a Scottish mathematician well known in England, who had escaped from England because of jacobite persecutions.
 He found shelter in Italy thanks to Tron.
-Stirling dedicated to Tron his treaty Lineae tertii ordinis Newtonianæ.
+Stirling dedicated to Tron his treatise Lineae tertii ordinis Newtonianæ.
 Stirling, like Tron, hoped to have the Mathematics chair at the University of Padua.
-This didn't happen, probably because people that followed Leibniz's theory were considered better than Newton's one.
+This didn't happen, probably because people considered Leibniz's theory better than Newton's.
 We only know that Stirling visited the university once on 25 March 1721.